Algebraically special perturbations of the Kerr black hole: a metric formulation: Algebraically special modes from the Teukolsky equation

 As a starting point, let us review the motivation and the derivation of the Teukolsky equations for the Kerr perturbations.
 Consider the Kerr background solution with line element in Boyer-Lindquist coordinates given by

 where the functions $\Delta$ and $\rho$ are given by

-One could consider perturbing the Kerr metric $\bar{g}_{\mu\nu}$, i.e. consider $g_{\mu\nu} = \bar{g}_{\mu\nu} + h_{\mu\nu}$ and study the dynamics of the metric perturbations $h_{\mu\nu}$, which satisfy the linearized Einstein equations given by
+One could consider perturbing the Kerr metric $g^\mathrm{K}_{\mu\nu}$, i.e. consider $g_{\mu\nu} = g^\mathrm{K}_{\mu\nu} + h_{\mu\nu}$ and study the dynamics of the metric perturbations $h_{\mu\nu}$, which satisfy the linearized Einstein equations given by

+where the subscript ${}^\mathrm{K}$ corresponds to evaluation on the Kerr background.
 However, this set of ten coupled PDEs turns out to be highly complicated to study.
 In contrast to the perturbations on a spherically symmetric background, no one has found a suitable gauge fixing allowing to simplify and organize the physical degrees of freedom in term of the components of the metric perturbations $h_{\mu\nu}$.
 In particular, to date, it is not known how to turn the above system of equations into a decoupled and separable one for the Kerr metric perturbations.

 Remarkably, it was shown by Teukolsky that instead of using the metric perturbations $h_{\mu\nu}$, the problem can be recast in a surprisingly simple and tractable form when expressed in terms of the perturbations of the Weyl tensor whose dynamics can be studied using the Newman-Penrose formalism~\cite{Teukolsky:1973ha}.
 Concretely, as the Kerr solution belongs to the Petrov type D family, there exists a null tetrad $(\ell^\mu, n^\mu, m^\mu, \bar{m}^\mu)$ given by